doorbash/remote-gamepad/README.md

 ### RaspberryPi/PC(Gamepad)
 Install [python 2.7](https://www.python.org/).

+### Android
+Change ip address in MainACtivity.java to PC(Game) ip address

 # Usage
 1. Connect PC(Game) and RaspberryPi/PC(Gamepad) to same network.
 2. Connect PC(Game) to TV using HDMI / VGA cable.
 (Optional)
 3. Run server.js on PC(Game): node server.js
 4. Connect gamepad to RaspberryPi / PC(Gamepad).
-5. Run Client.py on RaspberryPi / PC(Gamepad): python client.py SERVER-IP-ADDRESS
+5. Run Client.py on RaspberryPi / PC(Gamepad): python client.py PC(Game-IP-ADDRESS or run Android app
 6. Run the game.
 7. Lean on the sofa and enjoy the game.
+(Requierd)

+# Note
+Android application detects a few gamepad models.Feel free to add yours or even change input reading code entirely.
+Also you can edit src/vJoyClient.cpp file to add more axes or buttons.This config works for me to play old retro games with my gamepad ^_^